mobzystems/depgraph/README.md

 ```
 npm run tauri dev
 ```
-to run DepGraph in development mode, including Hot Module Reload
+to run DepGraph in development mode, including Hot Module Reload.

 or